techidaily/site-facebook/source/_posts/digital-wellbeing-alerts-youth-advised-to-limit-instagram.md

  In October 2021, former Facebook employee Frances Haugen appeared in an interview on CBS News' 60 Minutes, claiming that Facebook is harming teens on its Instagram app.

- Haugen is the whistleblower behind the Wall Street Journal's bombshell report known as[The Facebook Files](https://www.wsj.com/articles/the-facebook-files-11631713039) .
+ Haugen is the whistleblower behind the Wall Street Journal's bombshell report known as [The Facebook Files](https://www.wsj.com/articles/the-facebook-files-11631713039) .

  Read more:[Who Is the Facebook Whistleblower and What Did They Say on 60 Minutes?](https://www.makeuseof.com/who-is-facebook-whistleblower-60-minutes-interview-claims/)